Military hearing officer deciding whether to recommend court-martial for Pentagon leaker

 On Tuesday, military prosecutors sought to include evidence they said showed Teixeira used Discord to ask others to delete his messages as the basis for one of the obstruction of justice charges.
 But his attorneys objected, saying they wanted the raw data that purportedly connected Teixeira to the messages.

-“The government wants you to take a leap of logic and connect the dots when there are no dots,” Poronsky said.
+“The government wants you to take a leap of logic and connect the dots when there are no dots,” Lt.
+Col. Bradley Poronsky said.

 The hearing officer, Lt.
-Col. Michael Raiming, initially agreed.
+Col. Michael Raming, initially agreed.
 He said he wouldn’t consider the documents in making his recommendation, but later said he would consider an amended version submitted by prosecutors.
-Raiming’s recommendations, to be issued at a later date, will be sent to Maj.
+Raming’s recommendations, to be issued at a later date, will be sent to Maj.
 Gen. Daniel DeVoe, who will decide whether the case should continue.

 Until both sides made brief closing statements, the three-hour hearing shed little light on the case as neither Teixeira’s attorneys nor military prosecutors called any witnesses.
 Instead, they spent the bulk of the three-hour hearing discussing objections raised by Teixeira’s lawyers to some of the documents prosecutors submitted as evidence.